Ivan Bogachev

 SCHIZOPHRENIA

 There is another problem to expect.
-Two mirrored patterns of the class I or II.
+Two mirrored patterns of class I or II.
 One proactive.
 One reactive.
 At the same time.
 This may be perceived as the ambivalence in its purest form.
 Schizophrenia.

-For example (1) + (9), or (3) + (11), or (7) + (15) for the class I, or ((3) + (8)) + ((11) + (16)) for the class II.
+For example (1) + (9), or (3) + (11), or (7) + (15) for class I, or ((3) + (8)) + ((11) + (16)) for class II.

 This condition may look like a special case of catatonia, but it does not have any further development, so it is unlikely.